-Agar agar is a gelling agent derived from red algae, used mainly in vegan recipes to replace gelatin.
+Agar agar is a gelling agent derived from red algae.

-It’s fairly easy to find now, but if you don’t have it on hand for a recipe, there are a few alternatives.
+Finding agar agar is fairly easy now, but if you don’t have it on hand for a recipe, there are a few alternatives.

-The 3 Closest Plant-Based Substitutes for Agar Agar
+The 3 Best Plant-Based Substitutes for Agar Agar

 They won’t give you quite the same “jelly” texture as agar agar, but will thicken up your food.